Shakeskeyboarde/wurk/core/wurk/README_CUSTOM_COMMANDS.md

 });
 ```

-You can also copy the [template](https://github.com/Shakeskeyboarde/wurk/blob/main/template) into your own repo to get started.

 The `config` callback must configure and return the command's command line interface.
 The `cli` parameter is an unconfigured `Cli` instance from the [@wurk/cli](https://www.npmjs.com/package/@wurk/cli) package.

 The `action` callback is called if the command name is matched.
 The `context` parameter is an object which provides access to the parsed command line results, workspaces, and helper methods.